ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 the appropriate selection.
 You can also resize the bounding edges of any capture region by dragging them with the left mouse button.

-You can continue to add components and new groups using the mouse and keyboard shortcuts without showing the Designer panel.
+If desired, you can continue to add components and new groups using the mouse and keyboard shortcuts without returning to the Designer panel.

-At any point you can switch between selecting regions and the Designer panel.
+At any point you can switch between selecting areas and the Designer panel.
 Use the :kbd:`ESC` key to open the Designer panel, and the :guilabel:`EDIT` button at the bottom left corner of the panel to return to the screen capture.